 – the Croatian counties: Istria, Karlovac, Krapina-Zagorje, Koprivnica Križevci

 Međimurje, Primorje-Gorski kotar and Varaždin,

 – Slovenia, represented by Skupnost Občin Slovenije (SOS) – the Association of Cities and Towns of Slovenia,

 – and the Hungarian county Vas.

 private organizations and NGOs.
-The new network aims to close the gap between existing
+The AAA aims to close the gap between existing

 transnational cooperation areas such as the Alpine-, Danube- and Adriatic-Ionian program-